daffainfo/ctf-writeup/vikeCTF 2023/Docker Dad Jokes Find the Punchline/README.md

 > Did vikings have dad jokes back in the day?
 Well, I know one thing for sure, these dad jokes are great!

 ## About the Challenge
-We have been given `.tar.gz` file and if we check the content of the file, there are some folders.
+We were given `.tar.gz` file and if we check the content of the file, there are some folders.
 Here is the preview

 ![preview](images/preview.png)